Elementary-Secondary Education Survey (ESES)

-The questionnaire includes three (3) tables which were originally part of an annual survey administered annually to all provinces/territories by the British Columbia Ministry of Education.
-These three (3) tables were collecting generic data on enrolments, educators and expenditures in Canadian public elementary-secondary institutions.
+The questionnaire includes three tables that were originally part of an annual survey administered annually to all provinces/territories by the British Columbia Ministry of Education.
+These three tables were collecting generic data on enrolments, educators and expenditures in Canadian public elementary-secondary institutions.

-Following formal consultation with provincial and territorial departments or ministries of education, various national organizations and other data users, seven (7) additional tables were introduced by Statistics Canada to collect additional data and, therefore, meet the main data requirements of those various data users.
-The goal of this project is to collect elementary/secondary expenditure data and to replace several surveys which were used for the collection of enrolment, graduate, and educator data.
+Following formal consultation with provincial and territorial departments or ministries of education, various national organizations and other data users, seven additional tables were introduced by Statistics Canada to collect additional data and, therefore, meet the main data requirements of those various data users.
+The original goal of the ESES was to collect elementary/secondary expenditure data and to replace several surveys that were used for the collection of enrolment, graduate, and educator data:

-- the former Elementary-Secondary School Enrolment Survey (ESSE - record number 3128),
+- the Elementary-Secondary School Enrolment Survey (ESSE - record number 3128);

 - the Elementary-Secondary Education Staff Survey (ESESS - record number 3127) as the official collection tools for elementary-secondary enrolments, graduates, and staff data.

-Although this project collects expenditure data, the Survey of Uniform Financial System - School Boards (SUFSB - record number 3119) remains active.
-The main objectives of this new collection tool are to produce relevant, comparable and timely statistics and to reduce the respondent burden on educational organizations and school principals.
-Therefore, the content of these new tables is far more detailed.
+Although the ESES collects some expenditure data, the Survey of Uniform Financial System - School Boards (SUFSB - record number 3119) remains active.
+The main objectives of the ESES collection tool are to produce relevant, comparable and timely statistics and to reduce the respondent burden on educational organizations and school principals.

 This survey is a census with a cross-sectional design.